In the guide

 This guidance is for Scotland

-The risks to health caused by over-exposure to ultraviolet (UV) rays from sunlight and the use of sunbeds is well documented.
+The risks to health caused by over-exposure to ultraviolet (UV) rays from sunlight and the use of sunbeds are well documented.
 The risks are greater for those over-exposed to UV rays at a young age.
 It is for this reason that the Public Health etc (Scotland) Act 2008 imposes duties on those who operate sunbed businesses to prevent sunbed use by children.

 If you own, manage or have control over a sunbed business, you should have effective systems in place to avoid committing an offence.